FUNDINGPIPS ARTICLE Β· RULES

 • Sanctions lifting (rare, usually takes years of diplomatic change)

-• Regulatory clarification that prop firms don't require specific registration
+• Regulatory clarification that prop firms do not require specific registration

 • Regional court rulings reversing earlier restrictions